Anchoring Out in Clipper Cove

-ATTENTION: Changes to YBI Quarters 10 Park and Clipper Cove Beach access will go into effect on June 15, 2020 due to Treasure Island Causeway reconstrution activity.
+ATTENTION: Changes to YBI Quarters 10 Park and Clipper Cove Beach access are now in effecr due to Treasure Island Causeway reconstrution activity.
 Clipper Cove Beach will remain accessible by water, but there will not be landside access from Clipper Cove Beach onto Treasure Island Road, nor will there be landside access for those disembarking from recreational anchorages at Clipper Cove Beach to any Treasure Island destinations.
-Read full information on access closures in effect on Monday June 15, 2020.

 Temporary Changes to Clipper Cove Anchorage Permit Process as of March 17, 2020

 In compliance with the Order of the Health Officer C19-07 issued March 16, 2020 and subsequently revised, the Treasure Island Development Authority is ceasing its non-essential operations and closing its public office beginning at 12:01 AM on March 17th, 2020 and until further notice.
 The following changes to the Cove Anchorage Permit Process will be in effect as of March 17, 2020.
 TIDA reserves the right to further amend the process as events warrant and in compliance with any new Health Orders issued.